 What are the risks of adjuvant breast radiotherapy?

 Despite advances in radiation techniques, rare life threatening side effects may occur.
 A large case control study in 2168 patients demonstrated an increased rate of major coronary events by 7.4% per Gray mean heart dose with breast radiotherapy, with no apparent “safe” threshold dose to the heart 6.
 The absolute risk of radiation induced cardiac toxicity increases considerably in patients with pre-existing cardiac risk factors 6.
 A meta-analysis which included >700,000 women demonstrated that breast radiotherapy was significantly associated with an additional second cancer risk (highest being second lung cancer risk relative risk (RR) 1.66 (95% CI 1.36–2.01) and second in incidence was second oesophageal cancer risk RR 2.17 (95% CI 1.11–4.25) that increased over time at least 15 years following treatment 7.
+A meta-analyses of trials of women randomly assigned to radiotherapy versus no radiotherapy yielded a lung cancer incidence ≥10 years after radiotherapy rate ratio (RR) of 2.10 (95%CI, 1.48 to 2.98; p<0.001) and for cardiac mortality, RR was 1.30 (95% CI, 1.15 to 1.46; p<0 .001).
+Smoking was found to determine the net effect of radiotherapy on mortality8.

-More commonly, radiotherapy can lead to normal tissue events affecting the treated breast.
+More commonly, radiotherapy can lead to normal tissue effects affecting the treated breast.
 For example, the ten year analysis of the UK START trials reported moderate /severe chronic adverse effects including breast shrinkage, pain, tenderness and hardness 9 leading to impaired quality of life and psychological distress 10.

 Given the potential risk of toxicity associated with adjuvant breast radiotherapy there is an increasing view amongst clinicians that in patients at very low risk of local relapse the side effects of radiotherapy may outweigh the benefits.